JuneKelly/OpenInNeovim.spoon/README.md

 nvim --listen ~/.cache/nvim/server.pipe
 ```

-You can make this easier by creating an alias, for example, in `zsh`:
+You can make this easier to do repeatedly by creating an alias, for example, in `zsh`:

 ```sh
 alias nvim-server 'nvim --listen ~/.cache/nvim/server.pipe'